 About Anatomy Trains Neurovascular Release™

-Applied within the context of the Anatomy Trains model, NVR™ techniques and strategies can produce efficient and lasting changes in a client’s structural balance.
-When you have reduced the body’s subconscious need to protect the neural and vascular networks, your client will have better proprioception, more productive stretching, more efficient movement, and greater freedom.
+When you have reduced the body’s subconscious need to protect the neural and vascular networks, your client will have less pain, more efficient movement, better proprioception, more productive stretching, and greater freedom.

 About Kieran Schumaker